Privacy and Security Go Hand-in-Hand: How CISOs Can Work Toward Privacy Nirvana

 - What does the reporting structure look like for you, the GC, CPO, or DPO?

-- Who makes the final call accepting risk, discrepancies, or conflicts between security and privacy?
+- Who makes the final call accepting risk, discrepancies, or conflicts between organizational security and privacy?

 - How do you stay “true”—without building a space shuttle to cross the street—to the ultimate goal of enabling business innovation while also protecting the business from risk?